Rev Dr David R Kirk

 He holds Masters degrees in both Aeronautics and Transport from Imperial College, London and worked for several years on transport policy and planning for government bodies.
-He has been involved in Christian ministry for three decades, and is an ordained minister of the Free Church of Scotland.
-Before joining the faculty at HTC he served as an Assistant Minister, and as a member of the Free Church Mission Board.
+He has been involved in Christian ministry for three decades and is an ordained minister, serving in pastoral ministry before joining the faculty at HTC

 David’s doctoral research brought together historical, philosophical and textual perspectives on 1 Corinthians 15 and proposed a new ‘cosmological’ reading, setting resurrection in the context of new creation.
 David is keenly interested in the biblical theology of the natural world, especially its place within Christian eschatology.
 His research interests include: Pauline Theology, Biblical Theology of Creation, Cosmology and Eschatology of the New Testament, Intertextuality.
 David is a member of the Scottish Evangelical Theological Society and the Tyndale House Fellowship.

 David was Highly Commended in the category of Most Engaging VC Lecturer in the UHI HISA Teaching Awards 2019.

 ‘When You Come Together: Gathered Worship in the New Testament,’ Foundations 76 (2019), 34-60.
 Published paper given at the 2019 Affinity Conference.